-9.2.1 Factory-Built Metal Chimneys
+9.1.1 Factory-Built Metal Chimney

-These sometimes referred to are temp' chimneys because they have the specific characteristics to withstand temperatures that can be created by wood burning stoves.
+These are sometimes referred to as 'high temp' chimneys because they have the specific characteristics to withstand temperatures that can be created by wood burning stoves.

 Factory-built chimneys are tested as a system with all the necessary components for installation.
 The instructions provided with the chimney by its manufacturer are the only reliable source of installation guidelines.

 To be safe and effective, the chimney must be installed exactly in accordance with the manufacturer's instructions.
 Only components intended for the brand and model of chimney should be used.
 Never fabricate or substitute parts from other chimney brands.
 The chimney must be a type suitable for solid fuel.

-9.2.2 Factory-Built Metal Chimneys in Mobile Homes
+9.1.2 Factory-Built Metal Chimney in Mobile Home

-For use in a mobile home, this stove is to be connected to a 6" double wall factory built chimney pipe conforming to ULC-S629 or UL 103HT standards for 650°C Factory-built chimney.
-The total length of the flue system should be at least 12 feet including elbows, from the top of the stove.
+For use in a mobile home, this stove is to be connected to a 6" (150 mm) double wall factory built chimney pipe conforming to ULC-S629 or UL 103 HT standards for 650°C Factory-built chimney.

+The total length of the flue system should be at least 12' (3,6 m)including elbows, from the top of the stove.